 and for what you have written here about Sarajevo.”

 I was gobsmacked – and thrilled.
-He was referring to my post Indomitable: The Kids of Sarajevo, written last August after we returned from Bosnia and Herzegovina.
-What you may not know is that Christian Maréchal was responsible for helping me bring the story to life.
+He was referring to my post Indomitable: The Kids of Sarajevo, written after we returned from Bosnia and Herzegovina.
+What you may not know is that Christian Maréchal helped me bring the story to life.

 It turns out that Christian is a former London Ad Executive who decided to change his life.
 We’ve all read about top-level folks who ditch the rat race, quit their lucrative jobs, and trade their high-profile lives for anonymity in parts unknown.
 But not Christian.